Ramish93/AWS-Cloud-Practioner-Prep/README.md

 3. Amazon inspector:

    - automated security assesment service for EC2 instances.
-   - if we wanna ser vulnerabilities, standereds etc we can use this.
+   - if we wanna see vulnerabilities, standered practices meet etc we can use this.
    - charged per instance per assessment run.
    - two types of rules packages: